Overengineers-Anonymous/MirrorKey/README.md

-# MirrorKey
+# Dyrne

 > [!NOTE]
-> MirrorKey is currently in the early planning/implementation phase.
+> Dyrne is currently in the early planning/implementation phase.

 ## Concept

-MirrorKey will act as a local, offline mirror for your secret stores and password managers.
+Dyrne will act as a local, offline mirror for your secret stores and password managers.

 ### Components

-* secret-store - The core of MirrorKey.
+* secret-store - The core of Dyrne.
 Handles storing secrets and responding to requests and, if necessary, routing requests to other components.
 * secret-fetcher - Handles fetching secrets from external services (Bitwarden Secrets Manager, 1Password, ...).
 Should also handle creating secrets?
 Probably needs a better name.
 * secret-generator - Generates secrets on demand according to user-defined complexity rules (uppers, lowers, numbers, specials, ...).